Becoming a Police Officer

 What Happens After I Complete Training?

 Completion of Training: After completing training, you will be assigned to patrol to work as a solo competent officer.
-This usually consists of working solo in your police unit while responding to various calls for service that are generated during your shift or proactively looking for crime or community needs.
+This usually involves working solo in your police unit, responding to calls for service during your shift, or proactively identifying crime or community needs.

 Probation: When you are sworn in as a police officer, you will be on probation for 18 months, as you navigate your way through training and working independently.